DenizenScript/Denizen-Beginners-Guide/source/guides/advanced/notables.md

 You probably need to reference some of these objects very very often.
 For that matter, you probably need to reference them in key places like event lines - you might want, for example, an event that fires when a player enters or exits your town region, that shows them a welcome/farewell message.
 There's a lot of use cases like this.

-The best tool for handling a these cases is the **Notable Objects** system in Denizen.
+The best tool for handling these cases is the **Notable Objects** system in Denizen.

 #### Some Object Types Are Notable